This program may be completed as a standalone endorsement or through the Master of Education in Leadership, Teaching, and Learning program.

 Advocate and Promote

-Advocating for policies that promote equity and excellence in support of student’s needs and the school’s vision.
+Advocating for policies that promote equity and excellence in support of students’ needs and the school’s vision.

-Throughout the 12-month, fully online program, students will complete five courses (15 credits).
+The Principal Endorsement program consists of 36 credits.
 Classes begin five times throughout the year and students can choose to start courses in August, January, December, March, or June of each year.View Course Descriptions

 Want a Master of Education in Leadership, Teaching, and Learning?